Lapin0t/phd-manuscript/main/03_substitution.typ

 In particular, this entails that $ctx.rcatl$ and $ctx.rcatr$ are both injective and have disjoint images.
 In fact, assuming an abstract scope structure
-$ctx.scope_S th T$, the category $ctx.ctxcat_S$ has an initial object $ctx.emp$ and a coproduct structure given by $ctx.cat$.
+$ctx.scope_S th T$, the category $ctx.ctxcat_S$ is cocartesian, with the initial object $ctx.emp$ and the coproduct given by $ctx.cat$.

-Before moving on to the theory of scoped-and-typed families and substitution monoids, let us reap the benefits of this new abstraction and conclude with some useful instances of abstract scopes.
+Before moving on to the theory of scoped-and-typed families and substitution monoids, let us reap the benefits of this new abstraction and conclude with some instances of abstract scopes.

 === Instances